Karen Bardsley: Manchester City, 2013–2022

 Bardsley moved at the end of the 2013 season to Manchester City on a two-year deal.
-Her two-year City stint started successfully, playing a pivotal role in the club winning the 2014 Continental Cup.
-In March 2015, Bardsley was given a three-match ban for violent conduct in a 0–0 draw with Birmingham City after a fight with Birmingham City forward Freda Ayisi.
+Her two-year City stint started successfully, playing a pivotal role in the club winning the 2014 Women's League Cup.
+In March 2015, Bardsley was given a three-match ban for violent conduct in a 0–0 draw with Birmingham City after a fight with opposition forward Freda Ayisi.
 Ayisi was expelled from the match immediately by the referee's red card.
 She later stated, "Passions ran high against Birmingham.
 Viewing the footage again, I regret the incident with Freda Ayisi.
 Whilst I was provoked, it was out of character for me to react in that way.
 I've contacted Birmingham to apologise for my involvement."

 During the 2017–18 and 2018–19 seasons, despite being first choice in the England national side, Bardsley lost her starting position for Manchester City to English teenager Ellie Roebuck.
 At the start of the following season, it was announced that Bardsley would miss the 2019 Women's International Champions Cup due to a hamstring injury.

-She made her 100th appearance in a Continental Cup match against Liverpool in November 2020.
-Bardsley announced her retirement on 2 May 2022 after suffering a long-term injury that forced her to withdraw from Great Britain's squad during the delayed 2020 Tokyo Olympics.
-The 37 year old earned 82 caps for England, while she won 8 major trophies with Manchester City.
+She made her 100th appearance in a Women's League Cup match against Liverpool in November 2020.
+On 2 May 2022, Bardsley announced her retirement, after suffering a long-term injury that forced her to withdraw from Great Britain's squad during the delayed 2020 Tokyo Olympics.
+She won eight major trophies with Manchester City.